unknwon/goconfig/README.md

 	}
 	name, _ := c.GetValue("parent.child", "name")
 	if name != "john" {
-		t.Errorf("Recursion section: should have %d but get %s.", "john", name) // "john, not empty.
+		t.Errorf("Recursion section: should have %s but get %s.", "john", name) // "john", not empty.
 	}
 	name, _ = c.GetValue("parent.child.child", "name")
 	if name != "john" {
-		t.Errorf("Recursion section2: should have %s but get %s.", "john", name) // "john, not empty.
+		t.Errorf("Recursion section2: should have %s but get %s.", "john", name) // "john", not empty.
 	}

+	// GetSection and auto increment.
+	se, _ := c.GetSection("auto increment")
+	if len(se) != 3 {
+		t.Errorf("GetSection: should have %d of map elements but get %d.", 3, len(se)) // 3
+	}

+	hello, _ := c.GetValue("auto increment", "#1")
+	if hello != "hello" {
+		t.Error("Error occurs when GetValue of auto increment: " + hello) // "hello", not empty.
+	}

-	// Finally, you need save it.
+	// Finally, you need to save it
 	SaveConfigFile(c, "config_test.ini")
 ```